The Higher Learning Commission

 Continuing Accreditation: November 15, 2013

-Required to take National Board of Surgical Technology and Surgical Assisting certification exam
+Graduates required to take National Board of Surgical Technology certification exam

 Nurse Assistant (CNA) (certificate) (Main campus and Richland Workforce Consortium – Decatur Public Library)